deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/configuration.md

 ---

-This section of the Camunda Quarkus extension documentation covers the configuration options for the process engine within a Quarkus application.
+This section of the Flowave Quarkus extension documentation covers the configuration options for the process engine within a Quarkus application.

-The documentation on the Camunda Quarkus Extension Configuration is intended for Quarkus application developers.
-It requires some knowledge on [Quarkus CDI support][quarkus-cdi], [Quarkus configuration][quarkus-config], as well as Camunda Process Engine Configuration properties.
+The documentation on the Flowave Quarkus Extension Configuration is intended for Quarkus application developers.
+It requires some knowledge on [Quarkus CDI support][quarkus-cdi], [Quarkus configuration][quarkus-config], as well as Flowave Process Engine Configuration properties.

 ## Process Engine Configuration